l33tdawg/silentgem/README.md

 ### Overview

-Chat Insights automatically stores all translated messages in a local database and provides a natural language interface to search and analyze your conversation history through a dedicated Telegram bot.
+Chat Insights automatically stores all translated messages in a local database and provides a natural language interface to search and analyze your conversation history through a **private Telegram bot**.

-**Important:** Since SilentGem already stores all messages in your local database, the bot does NOT need to be added to your source channels to search or analyze messages.
-The bot only needs to be present in channels where you want users to be able to issue commands and receive responses.
+**How It Works:** The bot is completely private to you and works transparently.
+You simply direct message the bot to ask questions, and it searches all messages stored in your local database. **You don't need to add the bot to any channels**—it searches everything automatically because the messages are already stored locally on your system.

 #### Latest Enhancements: